-At various times throughout the year students will be required to participate in classes outside of the normal schooling times (one hour before or after school).
+Students will be required to participate in classes outside of the normal schooling times (one hour before or after school).
 This time is always paid back to students in the form of early finishes or late starts.

 Investigation and Response 35%

 Practical Performances 50%

 Externally set task 15%

-Note - A detailed assessment o utling v
+NI